torchnyu/blog/_posts/2019-11-12-nyu-cas-cs-guide-part-II.md

 what you need to learn.
 Class isn't just about learning new material.
 It's about learning what you don't know.
 Getting confused is a sign that you don't know something that you should know.
 Which is great!
-Better to be confused in class than in an exam.
+Better to be confused in class than on an exam.

 And if you don't have the willpower to show up to two classes a week, something tells me you're not gonna have the willpower to sit through